 Inclusion in a PPA does NOT mean that permit parking restrictions will be posted on any particular block.
 The PPA designation only means that a block is eligible to request permit parking signs.
 Only blocks where residents have requested permit parking will have those restrictions posted.

-Residents of a PPA are eligible to purchase permits enabling them to park on the street where No Parking/Area M Permit Exempt signs are posted.
+Residents of a PPA are eligible to purchase permits enabling them to park on the street where No Parking/Residential Parking Exempt signs are posted.
 There is a limit of three (3) vehicle-assigned Resident Permits and one (1) transferrable Visitor Permit per legal dwelling unit, per year.
-Permits cost $20 each and are valid for one year beginning August 31st.
+Permits cost $35 each and are valid for one year from the area's renewal date.

 When deciding whether to support or approve establishment or expansion of a PPA, City Council and staff consider the following: